5 Tips for a Safer AP Process

-Payment Fraud Prevention, Payments and Financing, Accounts Payable Automation
+Payment Fraud Prevention, Accounts Payable Optimization, Payments and Financing, Invoice Process Automation

 Accounts Payable (AP) is one of the most attractive business processes for fraudsters to target, as it is the process where your cash actually flows out of your company.
 Are you in control of what happens in your AP?
 These tips will help you to eliminate weaknesses in the AP process and mitigate the risk of both external and internal payment fraud.

 Whether it is a case of accepting the purchase invoices for payment or making changes to the vendor data, you need to apply the 4-eye principle for approvals.
 Clear segregation of duties prevents dangerous task combinations and ensures that a single person can’t, for instance, add a new invoice and also approve it for payment.

 NO PO, NO PAY!